-For over 35 years, SCA has been providing upstream petroleum professionals across the experience spectrum with the highest quality continuing education and technical training in the industry.
-SCA instructors are industry leaders, trained in delivering engaging learning solutions, and the consulting segment of our business allows SCA to stay abreast of industry trends in oil and gas exploration and development.
+For over 35 years, SCA has been providing energy professionals across the experience spectrum with the highest quality continuing education and technical training in the industry.
+SCA instructors are industry leaders, trained in delivering engaging learning solutions.
 For more information, please contact us at training@scacompanies.com.

-Cover Image: Reflection Canyon, Utah

-Page 2 Image: Folded Limestone on Crete, Greece
+Cover: Reflection Canyon, Utah / Page 2: Folded Limestone on Crete, Greece